coverified/webcomponent/README.md

 - Fast: We made sure that our script is as small as possible - it's only 7.2kb
 - Secure: No data is collected - we value your privacy
-- Accessible: We've optimized the widget for screenreaders and keyboard users
+- Accessible: We've optimized the tool for screenreaders and keyboard users

 ### Customizable